Public servants express 'zero faith' in Phoenix damages claims process after long waits | CBC News

 Though he qualified for the $2,500 general damages claim, he said he still hasn't seen that money.
 A letter from the government says his payment date was Feb.
 2, 2022, more than four months ago.

 Dyck submitted another claim under the anguish category.
-He suffers from anxiety and depression, and says Phoenix compounded his illness.
+He suffers from anxiety and depression and said Phoenix compounded his illness.

-He applied for this claim in December, and says he's now waiting six months with no end in sight.
+He applied for this claim in December and said he's now waiting six months with no end in sight.

 Reliving the trauma via claims process

-Another former public servant says he expects to "fight aggressively" for his damage claims — just as he's battled for the money Phoenix has clawed back from him over the years.
+Another former public servant said he expects to "fight aggressively" for his damage claims — just as he's battled for the money Phoenix has clawed back from him over the years.

 The claims process is, I suppose, like the rest [of] the Phoenix fiasco.- Howard Blinn, former public servant